wzacs1/BioinfWorkshop/Workthroughs/Part2-2_16SseqProcessQiime2.md

 For taxonomic calls in QIIME2 we need a trained classifier.
 This can be done in just a couple steps, but can take awhile and only needs be done once.
 - It's been shown that classifiers work better if the input is trimmed to the region of the query (what you amplified).
 I've already done this for you and provide the classsifier.
 Just make a variable reference to it for simplicity.
 This one is trained on the Greengenes taxonomy and reference set.
 - **NOTE**: I would argue the most useful bacterial taxonomy was just released a couple years ago.
+It is called the GTDB or [Genome Taxonomy Database](https://gtdb.ecogenomic.org/).
+It uses relationships based almost entirly on genome relatedness (believe it or not, this is not primary info for other taxonomies - they have lots of historical baggage).
-It is called the GTDB or Genome Taxonomy Database.
-We won't use it here for ease, but in the future I would not use this Greengenes taxonomy in the future and instead use the GTDB (or SILVA).
-The Greengenes was most commonly employed but is no longer maintained and was always recognized as somewhat more inclusive but lower quality.
+  - We won't use GTDB here for ease, but in the future I would not use this Greengenes taxonomy and instead use the GTDB (or SILVA).
+The Greengenes was most commonly employed, but is no longer maintained and was always recognized as somewhat more inclusive but lower quality.
+  - The names in the GTDB are not what many folks expect so I understand why many may not like it.
+But, it had to make new taxonomic names as genomes reveal the high amount of innaccuracies and misplacements (relative to genome relatedness) within current taxonomies.

 ```bash
 CLASSIFIER=/uufs/chpc.utah.edu/common/home/round-group2/BioinfWorkshop2021/Part2_Qiime_16S/gg_13_8_515F806R_classifier_sk0.24.1.qza